Civil flight operations to commence from Benue in December – FAAN

 “I believe that with the resumption of flight operations, within a short time things would begin to change in the state and the state’s economy would also improve.

-He said that NAF in particular had been of great support in the state, adding that facilities in the command, such as hospital, the aerodrome among others had been of great use to the people in the state.
-(NAN)
+He said that NAF, in particular, had been of great support in the state, adding that facilities in the command, such as hospital, the aerodrome among others had been of great use to the people in the state.